FIRE milestone calculator

 A few days ago I posted a link to my FIRE calculator on Reddit.
 I had posted it a few months before, but didn't get much interest.
 Most of the traffic to the calculator came from posting about it in the comments section of Strong Money Australia's post about where you should put your money.
 Over the nearly 6 months since I first posted the calculator, I had 822 visitors to the page.
 I was really happy with how many people had seen it, and had received a lot of really thankful and encouraging emails.
 Nevertheless, visits had dropped off.

 Enter me, posting about the calculator on Reddit again.
 In a couple of days, the 822 visits exploded to 3,110!
-OK, so it might not have gone 'viral', but for someone who isn't doing this for money, I was really blown away by the interest it generated.
+OK, so it might not have gone 'viral', but for someone who is just doing this for fun, I was really blown away by the interest it generated.

 Along with some really awesome feedback, I got a lot of suggestions of features to add to the calculator.
 For the most part, these were awesome suggestions.
 Lots I had already considered, and many I hadn't.